Martinnilsen99/TDAT2003---Systemutvikling-2-med-web-applikasjoner/Øving 12 (Miniprosjekt)/Server/README.md

 ### `npm install`

-Starts the server.<br />
+For installing the node_modules folder.<br />
-The server will reload if you make edits because of Nodemon.<br />
+You will have to have this folder for running the program.
+Github doesn't allow for such large folders, so just run this after you have cloned the application. <br />

 ### `npm start`